“You are the one who will shape yourself into the artist that you aspire to be.”

 “That’s what?”
 I thought.
 “That’s it, I’m fired??”

 Turns out he thought it was good, but I still now can’t hear what he heard.
 I thought it was awful.

 It seems that neither the student nor the teacher in that example could grasp the other’s point of view.
 In the end, though, no communication equals no learning.

 Given that learning in lessons hinges on communication, here are 7 ways that students can heighten their communication with teachers:

-- Query your teacher when something is unclear.
-Students sometimes shy away from asking for clarifications because they don’t want to seem clueless or imply that their teacher’s explanations are flawed.
+Students sometimes shy away from asking for clarifications because they don’t want to seem clueless nor imply that their teacher’s explanations are flawed.
 Believe me: educators want students to understand.
 Ask.

-- Document questions during practice.
-Keep a notebook handy as you practice, and then bring your questions to lessons.
+Keep a notebook handy as you practice, or dictate thoughts into your phone, and then bring your questions to lessons.

-- Listen actively.
 Communication involves articulating one’s thoughts and hearing the thoughts of others.
-So listen attentively during lessons and paraphrase complex concepts to help your teacher know that you’ve absorbed them.
+So listen attentively during lessons, and paraphrase complex concepts to help your teacher know that you’ve absorbed them.